timgarrels/LazyFox/README.md

 optional arguments:
   queue_size          Specify the degree of parallel processing thread_count        Specify how many threads to use.
-Should be below or equal to queue_size dumping             If set to 0, LazyFox will not save clustering results to disk.
+Should be below or equal to queue_size dumping             If set to 0, LazyFox will not save clusterToNode results to disk. clustering          If set to 0, LazyFOX will use an external clustering.
+If this option is used, provide the filename of the clustering behind.
+                      Every line of the file is assumed to consist of cluster_id node_id node_id node_id ... and no node_id can be present in multiple initial clusters. post-processing     If set to 0, LazyFOX will use an external script for postprocessing.
+If this option is used, provide the script path and paramters behind, lazy fox will invoke the script by adding the resulting file path behind.
 ```